luisafzn/luisafzn/README.md

 # _Hello!_

-I'm Luísa, almost 18yo and studying at a technical school. ✿ Trying **not** to repeat a year and learn a few things in the I.T area! ✿✿
+I'm Luísa, almost 18yo and studying at a technical school. ✿ Trying to learn a few things in the I.T area! ✿✿

 - CTISM/UFSM - 433
 - **She/her** pronouns